Fictional-CJ/Shardmists/README.md

 # **NOTE: THIS MOD IS HEAVILY W.I.P AND MOST FEATURES WILL NOT BE ADDED UNTIL LATER**
 *also sorry about the messy layout*<br>
-*if any of this contradicts any other part please let me know as i'm not the best proof-reader and this was made over several months*
+*if any of this contradicts any other part please let me know as i'm not the best proof-reader and this was made over several months*<br>
+_**THIS HAS NO ETA.** I will make it at some point, whether soon or whether in years, but since it's one of my first mods I have to learn how to mod first._

 # Shardmists Mod
+**This will contain spoilers for the Cosmere, updated as soon as I find out any new information.
+You have been warned.**<br>

 # Gamemodes
 ## Shard